How to Beat a Red Light Ticket

 You can also argue that you did not run the red light, but the officer issued you a ticket for the offense because he or she has a personal vendetta against you.
 In addition, you can argue that the officer has poor eyesight and could not have seen you run the light.
 In any of these situations, you should bring in evidence to prove your point.

 Cameras can take pictures that are not clear, and sometimes the ticketing agency gets license plate numbers wrong.
 If you can prove the person in the picture was not you, the vehicle in the picture is not your vehicle, the light was not red, or your vehicle was part of a funeral procession, you may be able to beat the ticket.

-You can also make constitutional arguments against monitoring equipment.
-These include the idea that the use of monitoring equipment violates your due process right, because it puts the burden of proof on the accused; and that traffic laws should be uniform across a state, and different cities’ laws violate this concept.
+You can also make constitutional arguments against monitoring equipment as a method of fighting a red light ticket.
+These include the idea that the use of monitoring equipment violates your right to due process because it puts the burden of proof on the accused; and that traffic laws should be uniform across a state, and different cities’ laws violate this concept.
 If a judge sees these arguments your way, they could throw out your ticket.

 The End Result

 If you do not like the decision that the judge makes, you have the right to appeal the judge’s decision.
 You must file the proper paperwork in a timely manner.